serge-hulne/go_iter/README.md

     Creates a channel from a slice of data of tye [] interface{}

 func Map(in Chan, cb FilterCallback) Chan
-    Maps input channel in to output channel out
+    Maps input channel in to output channel out using callback 'cb' of type:
+    'ReduceCallback'

 func Skip(in Chan, n int) Chan
     Every : Skips N item from input channel (backpressure management) Ex: